 Pooled Income Fund: Donors contribute assets to an investment pool and are assigned a specific number of units based on the proportion of the fair value of their contribution to the total fair value of the pooled income fund on the date of the donor's entry to the pooled fund.
 The contributed assets are recorded at fair value.
 A contribution is recorded at the fair value of the assets discounted for the estimated time period until the donor's death.
-The difference between the fair value of the discount for future interest.
+The difference between the fair value of the assets received and the revenue recognized is recorded as deferred revenue, representing the amount of the discount for future interest.
 Until a donor's death, the donor or designated beneficiary is paid the actual ordinary income earned on the donor's units.
 Upon the donor's death, the fair value of the units is released to the College for unrestricted or restricted use depending upon the donor specifications.